-OverviewUsing this dialog you can load or save the settings of the data manager, such as set in the Options dialog (link).
+OverviewUsing this dialog you can load or save the settings of the data manager, such as set in the Options dialog ("Options").
 Since these settings also describe where patients, measurements and applications are located, you can so easily switch to another environment with other measurements and applications.

 Switch to another environment or create a new one